Inflation Reduction Act: Transportation

 The Treasury and Internal Revenue Service published guidance on eligibility for electric vehicle owners to claim tax credits worth between $3,500 and $7,500 (the Clean Vehicle Credit, previously called the Qualified Plug-In Electric Drive Motor Vehicle Credit), aiming to not only incentivize EV adoption but also increase onshoring and friendshoring of the supply chain to 'friendly' locations.
 The US Treasury Department has also stated that owners who purchase eligible vehicles previous to August 16, 2022, but did not possess the vehicle until after that date, also qualify for the Clean Vehicle Credit.
-However, because of the requirement that qualified EVs must have half or more of its battery materials built in the US, "at least 40 percent of materials sourced from North America or a US trading partner by 2024" (with this minimum percentage meant to increase to 50 percent by 2025, 60 percent by 2026, and 70 percent by 2027) and the batteries cannot contain minerals that "were extracted, processed, or recycled by a foreign entity of concern", with a final requirement for the vehicle to undergo final assembly in North America, most currently available EVs on the market will not qualify for the tax credits.
+However, because of the requirement that qualified EVs must have half or more of its battery materials built in the US, "at least 40 percent of materials sourced from North America or a US trading partner by 2024" (with this minimum percentage meant to increase to 50 percent by 2025, 60 percent by 2026, and 70 percent by 2027) and the batteries cannot contain minerals that "were extracted, processed, or recycled by a foreign entity of concern", (Note: A foreign entity of concern is an entity that is owned by, controlled by, or subject to the jurisdiction or direction of the governments of China, Russia, North Korea, and Iran.) with a final requirement for the vehicle to undergo final assembly in North America, most currently available EVs on the market will not qualify for the tax credits.
 Yet, analyses show that the value of these credits are significant enough that strong incentives do exist to shift those supply chains.
 The Department of Energy and the Department of Transportation had published resources identifying vehicles that will likely meet all requirements for tax credits.
 The Department of Energy indicated that their list of eligible vehicles is not a guarantee for credit, and states that the Vehicle Identification Number (VIN) will give full manufacturing details and locations.
 The Treasury released its next draft guidance for EV buyers on March 31, 2023, effective immediately, with finalization expected in June, and the first update taking place in May 2024; the allowed materials source list includes the 20 United States free-trade agreements partners and Japan.